Tural-Hamidov/Movie-Ratings-Data-Exploration-and-Analysis-Project/README.md

 The analysis led to the following overall conclusions:

-- users tend to give **medium to high ratings**
+- Users tend to give **medium to high ratings**
-- user activity is **not evenly distributed**
+- User activity is **not evenly distributed**
 - **Drama** and **Comedy** dominate the dataset in terms of frequency
-- genres such as **Film-Noir** and **War** receive higher average ratings
+- Genres such as **Film-Noir** and **War** receive higher average ratings
-- most movies receive only a small number of ratings
+- Most movies receive only a small number of ratings
-- tag usage is concentrated around a few recurring expressions
+- Tag usage is concentrated around a few recurring expressions
-- there is only a **weak relationship** between movie popularity and average rating
+- There is only a **weak relationship** between movie popularity and average rating

 Overall, this project demonstrates that **Polars** can be used effectively to perform fast, structured, and readable exploratory data analysis on a relational dataset.